philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 ### Rowid Filtering Where Clauses
 SQLite has a very cute feature of [rowids](https://www.sqlite.org/lang_createtable.html#rowid).
 Every row has an implicit unique id unless you explicitly turn this feature off.
 And in fact these ids monotonically increase inside a single table.
 By using this feature for our timestamps rather than adding a custom timestamp field, the impedance mismatch between the SQL and datalog worlds is reduced.

 While the most familiar timestamps we may be familiar with are a unix time, or an iteration number, timestamps with more structure are really interesting and useful.
 A [vector timestamp](https://en.wikipedia.org/wiki/Vector_clock) of the SQLite database can be made that is a tuple of the maximum rowids of every table.
-In principle this timestamps is not totally ordered, but because SQLite is sequentialized, no incomparable timestamps will ever be produced (I think).
-As an aside, it is interesting to consider what might happen or how to deal if this is nt the case.
+In principle this timestamp is not totally ordered, but because SQLite is sequentialized, no incomparable timestamps will ever be produced (I think).
+As an aside, it is interesting to consider what might happen or how to deal with it if this is not the case.

-Typically seminaive is treated by splitting each rule into many rules  with a different instance of a relation replaced with it's delta version in each.
-For example `a(x) :- b(x),c(x).` gets split into two rules `a(x) :- delta_b(x), c(x).` & `a(x) :- b(x), delta_c(x).`.
+Typically seminaive is treated by splitting each rule into many rules  with a different instance of a body relation replaced with it's delta version in each.
+For example `a(x) :- b(x),c(x).` gets split into two rules `new_a(x) :- delta_b(x), c(x).` & `new_a(x) :- b(x), delta_c(x).`.
 However, using rowids, we can place the constraint of having one new tuple instead in the `WHERE` clause, which is both simpler to write and possibly more efficient.
 The more we push into the database engine, the better off we are.

 The clause is a giant `OR` of the different ways we might include a new tuple.